autonity/autonity-oracle/README.md

 - [block propogation] The committed block propogation to the edge node which serves L1 connectivity to oracle client.

 ##### Coordinate the data sampling
-- option1 using RoundID and TS to estimate the time slot for the next sampling Schduel a sampling job with (roundID, TS, estimatedTS) to update price, the price sampled by this job is used for next round data reporting.
-- option2

 ## Configuration
 Values that can be configured by using environment variables: